 Easy Chocolate Cobbler

 • Measuring cups and spoons

-A: Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat before serving.
+Store any leftover chocolate cobbler in an airtight container in the refrigerator for up to 3 days.
+Reheat in the microwave or oven until warmed through before serving.
+You can also freeze the cobbler for up to 2 months; thaw in the refrigerator before reheating.

+Easy Chocolate Cobbler